ozankutluay/gender-ever_married-graduated-salary-predict/README.md

 # Predicting Bank Employees' Salaries
-This project involves an examination of the relationship between gender, ever_married, graduated, and the salaries of bank employees in a given dataset.
-Additionally, it aims to predict employee salaries using artificial intelligence based on these variables.
+This project involves analyzing the relationship between gender, marital status, graduated, and salaries of bank employees within a specific dataset.
+The goal of the project is to visualize the data set and examine the correlations between different columns to derive meaningful insights.
+Additionally, the project aims to use artificial intelligence to predict employee salaries based on these variables.